-A bicycle is a great investment in your health, whether you’re just a casual rider or you take cycling seriously.
-But finding the right bike for your needs can be confusing.
+A bicycle is a great investment in your health, whether you're a casual rider or serious enthusiast.
+Let us help you find the right bike for your needs.

 Bike frames are generally made of steel or aluminum.
 Steel offers an economical and strong solution for a smooth, comfortable ride.
 Aluminum frames are much lighter and usually more expensive.